Chu-4hun/openGL-practice/README.md

+# OpenGl practice

 This is a pet project created to explore and learn OpenGL.
-The project aims to provide a simple and educational introduction to graphics programming using OpenGL.

 ## Table of Contents